Stuycs-K/finalproject-09-harrington-astrid-zhu-ivy/PRESENTATION.md

 - energy/time required to hash
 - length extension attack (need to research more)

+https://kerkour.com/sha256-length-extension-attacks: smth about sha256 length extension. unclear whether sha256 is actually vulnerable, but sha1 definitely is.

 - brute force/rainbow tables (safer to files)

 maybe provide some examples of rainbow tables? if we can find